tldr-pages/tldr/pages/linux/scan-build.md

 # scan-build

-> A command-line utility to run a static analyzer over a codebase as part of performing a regular build.
+> Command-line utility to run a static analyzer over a codebase as part of performing a regular build.
 > More information: <https://clang-analyzer.llvm.org/scan-build.html>.

 - Build and analyze the project in the current directory: